NexusARM/dark-and-darker-price-searcher/README.md

 If you wish to contribute to the development, you can open an issue on GitHub or contact me directly on Discord.

 👤 **Username:** nexusarm

+# 🔮 **Future Possibilities with DND Prices API**

+If, in the future, it becomes possible to obtain access to the APIs of [DND Prices](https://www.dndprices.com/), the program could be significantly enhanced.
+Specifically:

+1. **Elimination of the Second Screen Requirement:**

+   - With direct access to the DND Prices API, it would no longer be necessary to use a second screen for price lookups.
+The program could retrieve item prices programmatically, reducing complexity and improving usability.

+2. **In-Game Overlay Integration:**

+   - The program could evolve into an overlay system directly displayed on the game screen.
+This would allow users to see item prices in real-time without interrupting their gameplay experience.

+3. **Enhanced Speed and Accuracy:**

+   - By using APIs, data retrieval would be faster and more accurate, avoiding potential issues with OCR errors or misclicks.

+These improvements would make the tool more user-friendly and efficient, opening up new opportunities for advanced features and seamless integration.

+---

+For now, the current program setup serves as a workaround until such API access becomes available.